eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 additionally specify the data type as a template parameter.
 Otherwise publisher is only aware of raw memory and the user has to take care that it is interpreted correctly.

 Once it has offered its topic, it is able to publish (send) data of the specific type.
-Note that it is possible to have multiple publishers for the same topic.
+Note that the default is to have multiple publishers for the same topic (n:m communication).
+A compile-time option to restrict iceoryx to 1:n communication is available.

 ### Subscriber